 Book #11 “Rich Dad Poor Dad” by Robert Kiyosaki

 Questioning the conditioning and not challenging what we’ve learned so far, Kiyosaki makes a strong case for why FIRE is about making the money work for you.
 On your road to financial independence, you might need the jargon, but above all, you will need the mindset, and that’s where this book comes in!

 Book #12 “The Art of Living” by Thich Nhat Hanh

 The non-technical that no one else will give you makes it one of the ‘best books on financial independence.’
 One of the blocks that one might face on their journey to FIRE isn’t the techniques; it is the choices.
 This book will guide you on your path to financial independence.

 So above were our suggested reads on FIRE (Financial Independence / Retire Early)

-How can SECVOLT Help the Followers of FIRE Movement?
+How can SECVOLT Help the Followers of the FIRE Movement?

 Well, SECVOLT – Global Investment Management Firm is the place that can help you achieve financial independence.
 We give you the returns that will allow you the space for your desired lifestyle.
 When you get on board with us, we put in our expertise and applications to give you the kind of returns you deserve.
 Keep your financial worries aside, and start preparing for an active retirement life while we put your money to work for you.